alexeygrigorev/mlwiki.org/index.php/Hadoop_in_Data_Warehousing.md

 ---
-title: "Hadoop in Data Warehousing"
 layout: default
 permalink: /index.php/Hadoop_in_Data_Warehousing
+tags:
+- data-warehousing
+- hadoop
+title: Hadoop in Data Warehousing
 ---

-# Hadoop in Data Warehousing

 [Hadoop](Hadoop) for [Data Warehousing](Data_Warehouse)
 - This is a part of a project for [Data Warehousing (ULB)](Data_Warehousing_(ULB)) course
 - link to the final report: [report](http://alexeygrigorev.github.io/ulb-dw-project-hadoop/report/report.pdf)